NeuroTechX/ntx_slack_archive/general.md

  >Does having an account and asking to reset forgotten password from time to time count as using Research Gate ?

+3/7/2017 7:54 PM

+ **yrenard** :

+ >Haven't found much 'usefullness' about it beyond being notified on peers work - I think scholar would even make a better job at it - What are you looking for ?